Additional installations may be necessary for installing bwqs, which can be loaded using the additional code below:

 package.

 It is important to note, the assumptions for the Dirichlet distribution include all weights must be positive, real numbers and must sum to 1.
-This indicates that BWQS require chemical mixtures contribute to the same direction. (unidirection assumption) But such assumption can be relaxed.
-With the flexibility of Bayesian methods, we can group the mixtures and model using different parameters separately.
-Please see the paper by Colicino et. al., 2020.
+This indicates that BWQS require chemical mixtures are coded such that they all contribute in the same direction (unidirection assumption).
+But this assumption can be relaxed.
+For more details on avoiding the constraint that all chemicals have effects in similar directions, please see the paper by Colicino et. al., 2020.

 BWQS